stackabletech/docker-images/.github/ISSUE_TEMPLATE/update-product-superset.md

 ## Update tasks

-- [ ] Update `versions.py` to reflect the agreed upon versions in the spreadsheet (including the removal of old versions).
+- [ ] Update `boil-config.toml` to reflect the agreed upon versions in the spreadsheet (including the removal of old versions).
 - [ ] Create a new constraints file (see `superset/README.md`).
 - [ ] Create a file: `superset/stackable/patches/x.y.z/.gitkeep`, add patches if applicable.
 - [ ] Delete old constraint files and patch directories.